Cost of living: Measurement

+Effects

+A sharp rise in the cost of living can trigger a cost of living crisis, where purchasing power is lost and, for some people, their previous lifestyle is no longer affordable.

+The link between income and health is well-established.
+People who are facing poverty are less likely to seek regular and professional medical advice, receive dental care, or resolve health issues.
+The cost of prescription medicine is often cited as a metric in cost-of-living research and consumer price indices.
+Cost of living pressures may lead to household energy insecurity or fuel poverty as well as housing stress.
+When the cost of living increases without proportional increases in per capita income, then the share of people who do possess the privilege of a comfortable financial situation tends to decrease.

+Causes

+Some taxes can increase the cost of living, for example studies found sales tax tend to increase prices.
+Housing costs are a significant share of the cost of living.
+Increased market concentration and reduced economic competition can increase the cost of living.

+A positive annual inflation target by central banks results in a slow increase in the nominal cost of living.

 Cost-of-living adjustment (COLA)

 Employment contracts and pension benefits can be tied to a cost-of-living index, typically to the consumer price index (CPI).
 Another statistical measure, COLA, adjusts salaries based on changes in a cost-of-living index.
 Salaries are typically adjusted annually.
 They may also be tied to a cost-of-living index that varies by geographic location if the employee moves.
-In this latter case, the expatriate employee will likely see only the discretionary income part of their salary indexed by a differential CPI between the new and old employment locations, leaving the non-discretionary part of the salary (e.g., mortgage payments, insurance, car payments) unmodified.
-Some examples of cost-of-living adjustments made recently are a 3.2% increase in Social Security benefits and an increase in the maximum annual contribution limit to traditional and Roth IRA's from $22,500 to $23,000, both of which were implemented in 2024.
+In this latter case, the expatriate employee will likely see only the discretionary income portion of their salary indexed to the CPI differential between the new and old employment locations, leaving the non-discretionary portion of the salary (e.g., mortgage payments, insurance, car payments) unmodified.
+Some examples of cost-of-living adjustments made recently include a 3.2% increase in Social Security benefits and an increase in the maximum annual contribution limit for traditional and Roth IRAs from $22,500 to $23,000, both implemented in 2024.

-Annual escalation clauses in employment contracts can specify retroactive or future percentage increases in worker pay which are not tied to any index.
-These negotiated increases in pay are colloquially referred to as cost-of-living adjustments or cost-of-living increases because of their similarity to increases tied to externally determined indexes.
-The cost-of-living allowance is equal to the nominal interest minus the real interest rate.
+Annual escalation clauses in employment contracts can specify retroactive or future percentage increases in worker pay that are not tied to any index.
+These negotiated pay increases are colloquially referred to as cost-of-living adjustments or cost-of-living increases because they resemble increases tied to externally determined indexes.
+The cost-of-living allowance equals the nominal interest rate minus the real interest rate.